Bharath-Joe/Thesis_Scripts/README.md

 ## Overview

 This Python script performs a Multi-Criteria Decision Analysis (MCDA) using the PROMETHEE II method.
 The analysis ranks various modalities based on specific criteria (security, privacy, usability, and performance) with predefined weights.
-This particular script is tailored for a use case involving biometric modalities and their performance scores derived from specific sensors.
+This particular script is tailored for a use case involving modalities and their performance scores derived from specific sensors.

 ## Use Case